ivpk/uapi/openapi/docs.md

-3. **API Gateway** works as a reverse proxy and load balancer, accepts requests from data users, validates these requests against OpenAPI schemas received from **Data Catalog**, validates authorization tokens with **Auth service**, provides request logging, rate limiting and other services.
+3. **API Gateway** works as a reverse proxy and load balancer, accepts requests from data users, validates these requests against OpenAPI schemas received from **Data Catalog**, validates authorization tokens with **Auth service**, provides request logging, rate limiting, and other services.

    **API Gateway** after initial validation, passed requests to **Data Agent**, which reads data from primary sources and provides protocol and format